-Throughout our lives, our teeth may begin to darken due to staining or may abrade due to parafunctional habits.
-Teeth whitening and porcelain veneers1 are both options for older patients who desire to improve the look of their smiles!
+Throughout our lives, our teeth may begin to darken due to staining or may abrade due to para-functional habits.
+Teeth whitening and porcelain veneers are both options for older patients who desire to improve the look of their smiles!

 In addition to brushing and flossing, a healthy diet and exercise is important for older adults in maintaining the healthiest mouth possible.
 Certain chronic diseases, such as heart disease, stroke, and diabetes are connected to oral health; living a healthier lifestyle can lessen our risks for these diseases.

 If you have any questions about specific oral health concerns for older patients, please don’t hesitate to ask Dr. Michael Mulkey and Dr. David Hildreth during your next visit!